-Disasters (2011),14 the Hyogo Framework for Action and EU policies and decisions.
-The strategy aims to identify the strategic priorities for disaster risk reduction (DRR) and support their implementation on the national, regional, municipal, and specific-object level.
-It supports identification and prioritization of concrete areas for transboundary and transregional cooperation as well as long term coordination of DRR.
+150. The lead policy document on DRM is the National Strategy for Disaster Risk Reduction 2014-2018.
+The strategy is developed in line with the provisions of the Law on Protection from Disasters (2011)10, the Hyogo Framework for Action and EU policies and decisions.
+The Strategy aims to identify the strategic priorities for DRR and support their implementation on national, regional, municipal and specific object level.
+It supports identification and prioritization of concrete areas for trans-boundary and trans-regional cooperation as well as long term coordination of disaster risk reduction.
 The National Programme for Protection from Disasters 2014-2018 sets out the objectives and tasks for disaster protection.

-154. The above National DRM Strategy and Programme are linked to a number of specific programs and plans such as the National Programme for Prevention and Limitation of Landslides on the Territory of the Republic of Bulgaria, the Erosion and Abrasion along the Danube and Black Sea Coast 2015-2020, and the FRMPs.
+151. The above National DRM Strategy and Programme are linked to a number of specific programs and plans such as the National Programme for Prevention and Limitation of Landslides on the Territory of the Republic of Bulgaria, the Erosion and Abrasion along the Danube and Black Sea Coast 2015-2020, and the Flood Risk Management Plans.